Strategic business partnerships are well thought out alliances. Every aspect is evaluated to ensure the success of the business.

 Personal and Business Ethics

 A personal code of ethics will affect the entire organization.
-The illegal activities of companies like Enron all started with a simple lapse in ethics.
+The illegal activities of companies like Enron or FTX all started with a simple lapse in ethics.
 Use references to get a better understanding of your potential partner’s ethics.

 Even if an activity is not potentially illegal, you may be uncomfortable.
 Any discomfort around business practices will add distress to the in the future.